checkstyle/patch-filters/README.md

 path/to/baseConfig.xml
 # path to the patch checkstyle config file.
 It will be applied to patch-filter branch
 path/to/patchConfig.xml
-# num of patch-filter report between two commits will be created
+# num of commits will be used to create patch-filter report
-# example is 4, then three reports will be created.
+# example is 4, then 3 reports will be created.
+# Attention: num should be greater than 1, because if num is 1, no report will be created.
 4
 ```
 after above, if everything is ok, reports will be created in `/path/to/patch-filters/DiffReport/`.